Subchapter 08I – Revocation of Certificates and Other Disciplinary Actions

 (2) the person has completed the sentence imposed with respect to any criminal conviction that constituted any part of the previous discipline; and

-(3) restitution has been made to any aggrieved party with respect to a court order, civil settlement, lien, or other agreement.
+(3) restitution has been made to any aggrieved party with respect to a court order, civil settlement, lien or other agreement.

-(d) In determining good cause, the Board may consider all the applicant’s activities since the disciplinary penalty was imposed, the offense for which the applicant was disciplined, the applicant’s activities during the time the applicant was in good standing with the Board, the applicant’s rehabilitative efforts, restitution to damaged parties in the matter for which the penalty was imposed, and the applicant’s general reputation for truth and professional probity.
+(d) In determining good cause, the Board may consider all of the applicant’s activities since the disciplinary penalty was imposed, the offense for which the applicant was disciplined, the applicant’s activities during the time the applicant was in good standing with the Board, the applicant’s rehabilitative efforts, restitution to damaged parties in the matter for which the penalty was imposed, and the applicant’s general reputation for truth and professional probity.
 For the purpose of this Paragraph, “applicant” shall, in the case of a CPA firm, include CPA partners, CPA members, or CPA shareholders.

-(e) Any person who applies for a modification of discipline and for a new certificate after revocation shall, in addition to the other requirements of this Section, comply with all qualifications and requirements for initial certification as identified by the Board which existed at the time of the original application.
+(e) Any person who applies for a modification of discipline and for a new certificate after revocation shall, in addition to the other requirements of this Section, comply with all qualifications and requirements for initial certification as identified by the Board that existed at the time of the original application.

 (f) No application for a new certificate or for modification of discipline shall be considered while the applicant is serving a sentence for any criminal offense.
-Serving a sentence includes incarceration, probation (supervised or unsupervised), parole, or conditionally suspended sentence, any of which are imposed as a result of having been convicted or pled to a criminal charge.
+Serving a sentence includes incarceration, probation (supervised or unsupervised), parole, or conditionally suspended sentence, any of which are imposed as a result of having been convicted or having pled to a criminal charge.

 (g) An application shall be ruled upon by the Board on the basis of the recommendations and evidence submitted in support thereof.
 However, the Board may make additional inquiries of any person or persons, or request additional evidence it deems appropriate.